prokyber/EasyVFDD/README.md

   0b0111111};

 EasyVFDD::VFDDLedColor colors[3] = {
-  EasyVFDD::Blue;
+  EasyVFDD::Blue,
-  EasyVFDD::Red;
+  EasyVFDD::Red,
-  EasyVFDD::Green;
+  EasyVFDD::Green
 };

 e.SetVFDD(columns, colors);
 ```

-Resault of this call will be that after calling the Latch() method in left coloumn only the top light will be ON and its LED will shine blue light, whole center column will be OFF and its LED will shine red light and the whole right column will be ON and its LED will shine green light
+Result of this call will be that after calling the Latch method in left column only the top light will be ON and its LED will shine blue light, whole center column will be OFF and its LED will shine red light and the whole right column will be ON and its LED will shine green light

 ## Latch

-Method that latches all shift registers.
+A method that latches all shift registers.
 Don't forget to use the SetVFDD method to set them up first.

 ### Call example